pavilac/SmartGreen/README.md

 Materials list:
 - ESP8266 12E
-- Capacitive soil humidity sensor v1.2
+- Capacitive soil humidity sensor v1.2 connected to A0
-- 0.96" Oled display (Optional)
+- 0.96" Oled display (Optional) connected to I2C port

 SmartGreen is capable of:
 - Create an AP for WiFi configuration.
 Once configured it works on station mode only